 Canadian securities regulators outline corporate governance disclosure expectations for cannabis issuers

 TORONTO, Nov.
-12, 2019 /CNW Telbec/ - Securities regulatory authorities in Ontario, British Columbia, Quebec, New Brunswick, Saskatchewan, Manitoba and Nova Scotia (the participating jurisdictions) today published guidance to help cannabis issuers strengthen their governance disclosures, including disclosure of financial interests in significant corporate transactions.
+12, 2019 /CNW/ -Securities regulatory authorities in Ontario, British Columbia, Quebec, New Brunswick, Saskatchewan, Manitoba and Nova Scotia (the participating jurisdictions) today published guidance to help cannabis issuers strengthen their governance disclosures, including disclosure of financial interests in significant corporate transactions.

 The cannabis industry has experienced significant growth, along with merger and acquisition transactions (M&A Transactions), over the past few years.
 As the market has expanded, many cannabis issuers and their directors and executive officers have participated in the financing of other cannabis issuers, resulting in higher than usual crossover of financial interests.
 These interests may include overlapping debt and equity, or other business relationships.
 Staff in the participating jurisdictions have found instances where the quality of cannabis issuers' disclosure in this area can be improved.